Here’s another craft idea on the wafat of Lady Fatima (as) sent in by a mum…

 4- for the wall in our house we made a bigger door and a bigger flower.
 For the flowers stem we used it as a time line to depict all the important events in her life.

-With the wafat of Lady Khadija coming up, here is an idea sent in that perhaps you could use:
+With the wafat of Lady Khadija coming up, here are some idea sent in that perhaps you could use:

 As it is Imam Jaffer Sadiq’s wafat today, I thought this might be a good opportunity to share an amazing resource that’s out there – useful for both parents and teachers alike.